bmaunde/guidelines/connector-integration-guide.md

 ##### Metadata
 The metadata nodes is a data structure that has the following nodes:

  - object  - this represents the description of the data being sent.
 This needs to be registered in the Connector.
-Examples are order, customer, product e.t.c
+Examples are order, customer, and product among others
- - action - this represents the operation that the receiving system will perform on the payload being sent
+ - action - this represents the operation that the receiving system will perform on the payload being sent.
+Examples are create, update, delete, remove, and validate among others
- -
+ - route - this is a data structure that de

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyMDQ4NDIxMDMsODE2OTA2MTUyLC0xNz
+eyJoaXN0b3J5IjpbMTIzNjUyNTA0MCw4MTY5MDYxNTIsLTE3OD
-g5NTM5OTk2XX0=
+k1Mzk5OTZdfQ==
 -->